ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To introduce new properties to the toolkit, define them using models.
 Properties have a fixed type,
 so they are protected.
 In models, specify the type.
-In this example, two new properties, "multiplier" and "geometry,"
+In this example, two new properties, ``multiplier``
-are defined as float and string, respectively.
+and ``geometry``, are defined as float and string, respectively.

-In `backend_properties.json`, define default values for both common and new properties.
+In the ``backend_properties.json`` file, define default values for both common and new properties.
-These properties are correctly loaded by being imported into the toolkit API, as seen here.
+These properties are correctly loaded by being imported into the toolkit API, as seen here:

 .. code:: python